dancor/dynmus/README.md

 * I can sometimes hear a bit of warbling in some metronome uses.
   I need to figure out what might be the cause.
-* I would like to try again to switch from OpenAL to PortAudio, but the current Haskel PortAudio binding is buggy, and I'm not terribly experienced with the FFI.
+* I would like to try again to switch from OpenAL to PortAudio, but the current Haskell PortAudio binding is buggy, and I'm not terribly experienced with the FFI.

 # Past changes